 Most COVID testing centers fax the results back to the surgical centers.
 However, considering how things are working these days, it is in your best interest to ensure that the results are faxed to you as well.
 Follow up with the center to obtain the fax – mostly because this puts you more in control of the surgery appointment.

-Your goal is to ensure that you have all the necessary paperwork so your surgeon can perform the surgery during the block of time they are allocated.
+You need to ensure that you have all the necessary paperwork so your surgeon can perform the surgery during the block time they are allocated.
 Do everything you can, to ensure that.

 Post surgery workflow